benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

     end
 end)

-local function getMainCoins()
+local function isMainCoin(
-    local coins = {}
-    local seen = {}

-    for _, container in ipairs(workspace:GetDescendants()) do
-        if container:IsA("Model")
-            and container.Name == "CoinContainer" then

-            for _, coinServer in ipairs(container:GetChildren()) do
-                if coinServer.Name == "Coin_Server" then
-                    local visual =
-                        coinServer:
-                            FindFirstChild(
-                                "CoinVisual"
+    object
 )

-                    local mainCoin =
-                        visual
-                        and visual:
-                            FindFirstChild(
-                                "MainCoin"
+    if not object
+        or not object:IsA(
+            "BasePart"
         )
+        or object.Name
+            ~= "MainCoin" then

+        return false
+    end

+    local parent =
+        object.Parent

-                    if mainCoin
+    if parent
-                        and mainCoin:IsA("BasePart")
+        and parent.Name
+            == "CoinVisual" then

+        return true
+    end

+    return true
+end

+local function addCoin(
+    coin
+)
+    if not isMainCoin(
+        coin
+    ) then

+        return
+    end

+    if coinFarm.coinLookup[
+        coin
-                        and not seen[mainCoin] then
+    ] then

+        return
+    end

+    coinFarm.coinLookup[
+        coin
-                        seen[mainCoin] = true
+    ] = true

     table.insert(
-                            coins,
-                            mainCoin
+        coinFarm.coins,
+        coin
     )
 end

+local function removeCoin(
+    coin
+)
+    if not coinFarm.coinLookup[
+        coin
+    ] then

+        return
     end

+    coinFarm.coinLookup[
+        coin
+    ] = nil

+    for index =
+        #coinFarm.coins,
+        1,
+        -1 do

+        if coinFarm.coins[index]
+            == coin then

+            table.remove(
+                coinFarm.coins,
+                index
+            )

+            break
         end
     end
 end

-    if #coins == 0 then
+local function buildCoinCache()
+    table.clear(
+        coinFarm.coins
+    )

+    table.clear(
+        coinFarm.coinLookup
+    )

-        for _, object in ipairs(workspace:GetDescendants()) do
+    for _, object
+        in ipairs(
+            workspace:
+                GetDescendants()
+        ) do

-            if object:IsA("BasePart")
+        if isMainCoin(
-                and object.Name == "MainCoin"
-                and not seen[object] then

-                seen[object] = true

-                table.insert(
-                    coins,
             object
+        ) then

+            addCoin(
+                object
             )
         end
     end
 end

-    return coins
+buildCoinCache()

+track(
+    workspace.DescendantAdded:
+        Connect(function(object)

+            if isMainCoin(
+                object
+            ) then

+                addCoin(
+                    object
+                )
             end
+        end)
+)

+track(
+    workspace.DescendantRemoving:
+        Connect(function(object)

+            if coinFarm.coinLookup[
+                object
+            ] then

+                removeCoin(
+                    object
+                )
+            end
+        end)
+)

-local function coinExists(coin)
+local function coinExists(
+    coin
+)
     return coin
+        and coinFarm.coinLookup[
+            coin
+        ]
         and coin.Parent
+        and coin:
+            IsDescendantOf(
+                workspace
+            )
-        and coin:IsDescendantOf(workspace)
+        and coin.Transparency
-        and coin.Transparency < 0.95
+            < 0.95
 end

+local function cleanDeadCoins()
+    for index =
+        #coinFarm.coins,
+        1,
+        -1 do

+        local coin =
+            coinFarm.coins[index]

+        if not coin
+            or not coin.Parent
+            or not coin:
+                IsDescendantOf(
+                    workspace
+                ) then

+            if coin then
+                coinFarm.coinLookup[
+                    coin
+                ] = nil
+            end

+            table.remove(
+                coinFarm.coins,
+                index
+            )
+        end
+    end
+end

 local function getNearestCoin()
     if not rootPart then
-        return nil, math.huge
+        return nil
     end

-    local best
+    local bestCoin
     local bestDistance =
         math.huge

-    for _, coin in ipairs(getMainCoins()) do
+    for _, coin
+        in ipairs(
+            coinFarm.coins
+        ) do

+        if coinExists(
+            coin
-        if coinExists(coin) then
+        ) then

+            local underPosition =
+                coin.Position
+                - Vector3.new(
+                    0,
+                    coinFarm.underDistance,
+                    0
+                )

             local distance =
                 (
-                    coin.Position
+                    underPosition
                     - rootPart.Position
                 ).Magnitude

+            if distance
-            if distance < bestDistance then
+                < bestDistance then

-                best = coin
-                bestDistance = distance
+                bestDistance =
+                    distance

+                bestCoin =
+                    coin
             end
         end
     end

-    return best, bestDistance
+    return bestCoin
 end

-local function ensureCoinPlatform()
+local function setRootPosition(
-    if coinFarm.platform
-        and coinFarm.platform.Parent then

-        return coinFarm.platform
-    end

-    local platform =
-        Instance.new("Part")

-    platform.Name =
-        "THH_CoinPlatform"

-    platform.Size =
-        Vector3.new(
-            6,
-            0.5,
-            6
+    position
 )

-    platform.Anchored = true
-    platform.CanCollide = true
-    platform.CanTouch = false
-    platform.CanQuery = false

-    platform.Material =
-        Enum.Material.SmoothPlastic

-    platform.Color =
-        Color3.fromRGB(
-            75,
-            77,
-            83
-        )

-    platform.Transparency = 0.3

-    platform.Parent = workspace

-    coinFarm.platform =
-        platform

-    return platform
-end

-local function moveToCoin(coin)
     if not rootPart
-        or not coinExists(coin)
-        or not coinFarm.enabled then
+        or not rootPart.Parent then

-        return false
+        return
     end

-    local distance =
+    local rotation =
-        (
-            coin.Position
+        rootPart.CFrame
         - rootPart.Position
-        ).Magnitude

-    if distance >
-        coinFarm.teleportDistance then
+    rootPart.CFrame =
+        CFrame.new(
+            position
+        )
+        * rotation

     rootPart.AssemblyLinearVelocity =
         Vector3.zero

+    rootPart.AssemblyAngularVelocity =
+        Vector3.zero

+    local platform =
+        ensureCoinPlatform()

-        rootPart.CFrame =
+    platform.CFrame =
         CFrame.new(
-                coin.Position
+            position
-                + Vector3.new(
+            - Vector3.new(
                 0,
-                    2.5,
+                3.1,
                 0
             )
         )

-        RunService.Heartbeat:Wait()

-        return true
 end

+local function smoothFlyTo(
+    destination,
+    speed,
+    stopDistance
+)
-    local platform =
+    stopDistance =
-        ensureCoinPlatform()
+        stopDistance or 1

     while alive
         and coinFarm.enabled
-        and coinExists(coin)
+        and not coinFarm.fullBagDebounce
         and rootPart
         and rootPart.Parent do

+        local current =
+            rootPart.Position

-        local delta =
+        local offset =
-            coin.Position
+            destination
-            - rootPart.Position
+            - current

-        local currentDistance =
+        local distance =
-            delta.Magnitude
+            offset.Magnitude

+        if distance
-        if currentDistance <= 2.7 then
+            <= stopDistance then

+            setRootPosition(
+                destination
+            )

             return true
         end

         local dt =
-            RunService.Heartbeat:Wait()
+            RunService.Heartbeat:
+                Wait()

+        if not coinFarm.enabled then
+            return false
+        end

         local step =
             math.min(
-                currentDistance,
+                distance,
-                coinFarm.speed * dt
+                speed * dt
             )

         local direction =
-            currentDistance > 0
-            and delta.Unit
-            or Vector3.zero
+            offset.Unit

         local newPosition =
-            rootPart.Position
+            current
             + direction * step

-        rootPart.AssemblyLinearVelocity =
-            Vector3.zero

-        platform.CFrame =
-            CFrame.new(
+        setRootPosition(
             newPosition
+        )
+    end

+    return false
+end

+local function waitForCoinPickup(
+    coin
+)
+    local start =
+        os.clock()

+    while alive
+        and coinFarm.enabled
+        and os.clock() - start
+            < 0.45 do

+        if not coinExists(
+            coin
+        ) then

+            return true
+        end

+        task.wait(0.02)
+    end

+    return not coinExists(
+        coin
+    )
+end

+local function farmSingleCoin(
+    coin
+)
+    if not coinExists(
+        coin
+    )
+        or not rootPart then

+        return false
+    end

+    disableCoinFarmCollision()

+    local underPosition =
+        coin.Position
         - Vector3.new(
             0,
-                    3.25,
+            coinFarm.underDistance,
             0
         )

+    local reachedBelow =
+        smoothFlyTo(
+            underPosition,
+            coinFarm.travelSpeed,
+            1.2
         )

-        rootPart.CFrame =
-            CFrame.new(
-                newPosition,
-                newPosition + direction
-            )
+    if not reachedBelow
+        or not coinFarm.enabled then

+        return false
     end

+    if not coinExists(
+        coin
+    ) then

         return false
     end

-local function waitForCoinPickup(coin)
+    local coinPosition =
+        coin.Position

-    local started =
+    local reachedCoin =
-        os.clock()

-    while os.clock() - started < 0.7 do
+        smoothFlyTo(
+            coinPosition,
+            coinFarm.verticalSpeed,
+            coinFarm.touchDistance
+        )

-        if not coinExists(coin) then
+    if not reachedCoin then
-            return true
+        return false
     end

-        task.wait(0.03)
+    if firetouchinterest
+        and coinExists(coin)
+        and rootPart then

+        pcall(function()
+            firetouchinterest(
+                rootPart,
+                coin,
+                0
+            )

+            firetouchinterest(
+                rootPart,
+                coin,
+                1
+            )
+        end)
     end

-    return not coinExists(coin)
+    local pickedUp =
+        waitForCoinPickup(
+            coin
+        )

+    smoothFlyTo(
+        underPosition,
+        coinFarm.verticalSpeed,
+        1.2
+    )

+    if pickedUp then
+        coinFarm.pickedUp +=
+            1
     end

+    return pickedUp
+end

-local function isGuiActuallyVisible(guiObject)
+local function isGuiActuallyVisible(
+    guiObject
+)
     if not guiObject
-        or not guiObject:IsA("GuiObject")
+        or not guiObject:IsA(
+            "GuiObject"
+        )
         or not guiObject.Visible then

         return false
     end

+    if guiObject.AbsoluteSize.X
-    if guiObject.AbsoluteSize.X <= 0
+            <= 0
+        or guiObject.AbsoluteSize.Y
-        or guiObject.AbsoluteSize.Y <= 0 then
+            <= 0 then

         return false
     end